-Here is what I brought home earlier last month...a trailer full of free furniture.
-By now all my friends know to give me their old junk and I'll rescue it.
-Or atleast hoard it for them.
+So, here is what I brought home earlier last month...a trailer full of free furniture.

-And after a few hours of work, here is what I ended up with.
+The dresser was in great shape, and was a perfect paint candidate.
+After just a couple hours of work, here is what I ended up with.
 I think it may be my favorite yet.
-Or atleast a good rival to my forever favorite.

-The reason you should prime your laminate furniture first before painting it is simple.
-Laminate has a shiny finish and if you just try to paint directly on it, the paint will not adhere AT ALL and you'll visibly see the paint bubble up as soon as you apply it.
-I've made this mistake before, and 'tis a sad moment.
+The reason you should prime your laminate furniture first before painting is simple.
+Laminate has a shiny finish and if you just try to paint directly on it, the paint will not adhere well and you'll visibly see the paint bubble up as soon as you apply it.
+I've made this mistake before, and it's a sad moment.
 The solution is primer.
 Primer will adhere to the laminate, and it will create a surface that your paint can adhere to.
-It will keep your paint from ever scratching or peeling off, it will cover up the wood stain, and it will even cover up that musty smell old furniture tends to have.
+It will keep your paint from scratching or peeling off, it will cover up the wood stain, and it will even cover up that musty smell old furniture tends to have.
 Basically, primer is awesome.

 Once you allow your primer to dry (You probably only need to wait a couple hours, but I let it dry overnight.), it's time to paint the dresser.
-This is also really easy.
 I was able to do the entire dresser with one small $3 sample of Behr flat paint in Marina Isle.
 It's my new favorite paint color.
-Seriously looks amazing on furniture.
+It looks amazing on furniture and is the perfect little aqua.
 To apply the paint you'll need an angled paintbrush and a small foam roller.
 I use the angled paintbrush to get into all the crevices and corners, and then I smooth over everything with the small foam roller as I go, getting rid of any brushmarks.
 This will give you a flawless, factory-like, smooth finish.
 I did 2 coats, allowing it to fully dry between coats.

 And yes, I literally put a tarp on my bedroom floor and had a paint party.